ssardina-teaching/git-hw-submissions/README.md

 ### `gh_pr_post_result.py`: push comments to repo's PRs

-This tool will push feedback comments to PRs in GH repositories.
+This tool will push comments (e.g., homework feedback and results) to PRs in GH repositories.
 This may be useful to provide feedback and results to students after automarking.
 It requires:

 - A CSV file with the list of all relevant repos to process (e.g., student's projects).
 - A CSV file with the marking results (points, marks, comments, etc).